WE LOVE CLEAN AIR PROGRESS! 2023 update

-Here's the headlines, and below are details and links:
+Here's the headlines; below are details and links:

 there's early evidence that Newcastle’s Clean Air Zone is reducing pollution and making air healthier for local residents

-the CAZ scheme has entered a second stage, requiring more vehicles to meet safer emission standards.
+the CAZ scheme entered a second stage in July, requiring more vehicles to meet safer emission standards.

-our 30 WAYS guide, developed by CAN supporters, has been used by hundreds of local people to see how they can help improve local air quality
+our 30 WAYS guide, developed by CAN supporters, has been used by hundreds of local people to decide how they can best help improve local air quality

-SCIENCE: A leading air quality scientist has confirmed that the first five months of the new zone have seen a “significant” improvement in air quality.
-Professor Anil Namdeo, Northumbria University, said: “The analysis needs to be repeated for a longer duration, but these initial results indicate that measures like CAZ are steps in the right direction to tackle a complex environmental problem like air pollution.”
+SCIENCE: A leading air quality scientist confirmed that the first five months of the new zone saw a “significant” improvement in air quality.
+Professor Anil Namdeo, Northumbria University, said: “The analysis needs to be repeated for a longer duration, but these initial results indicate that measures like CAZ are steps in the right direction to tackle a complex environmental problem like air pollution.

 He added: “Our initial analysis of the air quality data from urban background monitoring station at Newcastle Civic Centre has shown that air quality (NO2 concentrations) has improved significantly over the Feb-June period in 2023 when compared to the similar period in 2022.
 Real progress is possible with the right commitment from local and national governments.”

-ART: Local artist Cameron Lings created Repercussions to illustrate peaks and troughs of pollution near the Tyne Bridge in the past 12 months.
+ART: Local artist Cameron Lings created Repercussions to illustrate peaks and troughs of pollution near the Tyne Bridge over 12 months.
 The acrylic, aluminium and concrete work is installed on the Baltic Centre for Contemporary Art’s Level 4 Viewing Terrace, close to the kittiwake nesting area.

-CLIMATE ACTION NEWCASTLE COMMENT: CAN convener Jacky Doran said: “Because we can’t SEE the high levels of pollution that cause deaths and a wide range of harms to health, monitoring data has been vital to show us all why change was needed.
+CAN marked the July CAZ expansion next to the work.
+Convener Jacky Doran said: “Because we can’t SEE the high levels of pollution that cause deaths and a wide range of harms to health, monitoring data has been vital to show us all why change was needed.
 We were delighted to find that a local artist made this connection and was inspired to create his work.
 Positioning it close to the world’s most inland kittiwake colony is a brilliant way to show how wildlife, as well as local people, are benefitting from these improvements.”

 CAN CLEANER AIR CAMPAIGN COMMENT: organiser Olwyn Hocking said: “Monitoring data from other parts of the country where clean air changes came in earlier has shown that air pollution has reduced.
 Local high levels of air pollution put us all at risk – it’s the biggest environmental risk each of us faces every day.
 Just as we all welcome drivers looking after the safety of their cars by having annual MOTs, we also welcome the changes people are making so their car emissions safer as well.”
 Campaign 2023 overview here.